-Finding new ways to make businesses run more efficiently should be the goal of any good online credit card processing company.
-Understanding what makes for good online credit card processing is important as eCommerce and online payments continue to be major growth drivers for retailers of all sizes.
+Finding new ways to make businesses run more efficiently should be the goal of any good credit card processing company.
+Understanding what makes for good web credit card processing is important as eCommerce and online payments continue to be major growth drivers for retailers of all sizes.
 More small businesses are building an online presence and recurring, or subscription-based, payments—for everything from on-demand digital services, to made-to-cook food deliveries to utility payments, are run over the internet.
-So what makes for good online credit card processing and what should you be looking for when it comes to online payments acceptance?
+So what makes for good web based payment card processing and what should you be looking for when it comes to online payments acceptance?

 Smarter, faster, easier and reliable